HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 title: Rendering - Small-Sized configuration
 ---

-# Sizing guidance for rendering in a small-sized Kubernetes configuration
+# Sizing guidance for rendering in a small Kubernetes configuration

-This topic provides the details of the environments used for rendering in a small-sized Kubernetes configuration.
-You can also find the test results and recommendations for small configurations on this page.
+This section describes the environments used for rendering in a small Kubernetes configuration.
+It also includes test results and recommendations.

 ## Methodology

 This sizing activity rendered scenarios for the Web Content Manager (WCM), Digital Asset Management (DAM), and HCL Digital Experience (DX) Compose pages and portlets.
 This activity used a rendering setup enabled in AWS/Native-Kubernetes, where Kubernetes is installed directly in Amazon Elastic Cloud Compute (EC2) instances.
 A combination run was performed that rendered WCM content, DAM assets, and DX Compose pages and portlets.
 The load distribution was WCM content (40%), DAM assets (30%), and DX Compose pages and portlets (30%).
 All systems were pre-populated before performing the rendering tests.

-To achieve the 1,000 concurrent users mark, an initial set of runs was done with a lower number of users on a single node setup.
+To achieve the 1,000 concurrent users mark, the tests started with fewer users on a single-node setup.
 The tests started with the desired load of 1,000 users and an acceptable error rate (< 0.01%).
 Further steps were taken to optimize the limits on the available resources for each pod.

 The following table contains the rendering scenario details for a small configuration.